piskvorky/smart_open/README.rst

 What?
 =====

-``smart_open`` is a Python 3 library for **efficient streaming of very large files** from/to storages such as S3, GCS, ASB, HDFS, WebHDFS, HTTP, HTTPS, SFTP, or local filesystem.
+``smart_open`` is a Python 3 library for **efficient streaming of very large files** from/to storages such as S3, GCS, Azure Blob Storage, HDFS, WebHDFS, HTTP, HTTPS, SFTP, or local filesystem.
 It supports transparent, on-the-fly (de-)compression for a variety of different formats.

 ``smart_open`` is a drop-in replacement for Python's built-in ``open()``: it can do anything ``open`` can (100% compatible, falls back to native ``open`` wherever possible), plus lots of nifty extra stuff on top.